In this article:

 - Glue stick (optional)

-- Take the wrapping paper and trace a circle on it using the mason jar cap and cut along the outline.
+- Trace a circle on the wrapping paper using the mason jar cap and cut along the outline.

 - Stick this paper circle on the mason jar cap in place of its metal ring.